Helsinki Airport: Construction projects

 As part of the development program, a new parking garage was also opened, with a connection to the terminal.
 The new parking garage is equipped with solar panels, and it has an area for recharging 200 electric cars.
 The development program also included about 2000 new parking places.

 Expansion of the terminal is undergoing to the north of the terminal building, including expansion of the number of commercial services, gates and docks for airplanes.
 The expansion also includes improvement of passenger connections to the terminal.
 The expansion was taken into use in late 2021.

-The undergoing development program is scheduled to be completed in 2023.
+The development program was completed in September 2023.
 Before this, new lobbies for departing and arriving passengers and a connecting travel centre were taken into use.
 Also the old departure lobby of Terminal 2 will be changed into part of the Schengen gate area, expanding the size of the area considerably.

-During New Year 2020 to 2021 a three-year repair project of the station level was completed, not included in the development program.
+During New Year 2020 to 2021, a three-year repair project of the station level was completed, not included in the development program.
 The purpose of the repair project, which cost 32 million euro, is to ensure the safety of taxiing and parking the airplanes and to improve the capacity and effectiveness of air traffic.
 The infrastructure of the station level will be modernised, allowing a further decrease of environmental impacts of air traffic.

 A two-part Avia Pilot building with 13 floors was built within walking distance of the terminal, with Finavia as its main tenant.
-In early 2018 a new Scandic Hotels hotel with 148 rooms was opened in the building.
+In early 2018, a new Scandic Hotels hotel with 148 rooms was opened in the building.
 This is the third hotel in the immediate vicinity of the airport.

 Interior gallery

 Composition

-The airport has one terminal.
+Since 21st June 2021, the airport operates from a single terminal divided into Schengen & Non-Schengen sections.
 The terminal capacity of the airport is approximately 16–17 million passengers per year.

-Domestic flights, as well as flights to European Schengen countries, are operated from gates 11–31.
-Long-haul and European non-Schengen flights are operated from gates 31–38.
+Domestic flights, flights to European Schengen countries are operated from gates 5–36.
+Long-haul and European non-Schengen flights are operated from gates 37–55.

 In 2014, Helsinki Airport introduced the world's first passenger tracking system, which automatically monitors crowd congestion and prevents bottlenecks at the airport.

 The airport's signage is in English, Finnish, Swedish, Korean, Chinese, Japanese, and Russian.

-Terminal 1

-Terminal 1 opened in 1952 and was the first terminal at the airport.
-The terminal was used for domestic flights but as of 2009, it was also used for international flights.
-As part of Helsinki Airport's 10-year development programme, Terminal 1 was closed on 21 June 2022 and all flights have been concentrated in a single terminal.